xiao-villamor/ipm_backend/README.md

 # IPM API

-This repo is wrapper to the Hasura API given in IPMthe api add functionalities required to do the assingment 3.
+This repo is wrapper to the Hasura API given in IPM.
+The api add functionalities required to do the assingment 3.

 ---